Three Political Reasons for Boehner to Finally Ditch the Tea Party

 With House Speaker John Boehner (R-Ohio) failing to reach a debt deal that could be backed by his Republican caucus last night, the job of reaching a workable agreement falls back to bipartisan negotiators in the Democratic-controlled Senate.
 Assuming Senate leaders find a solution, Boehner will be forced to decide whether to put the deal up for a vote. notwithstanding probable opposition from Tea Party lawmakers. fresno solar panels

-Boehner has long signaled that he doesn't believe default is an option because of the economic harm it could cause, and the National Review is reporting this morning that he has agreed to hold a vote on the Senate plan, even if passage relies on Democrats.
-It would be a smart move'and not just because it would avert the potential calamity of a U.S. default.
+Boehner has long signaled that he doesn't believe default is an option because of the economic harm it could cause, and the National Review is reporting this morning that he has agreed to hold a vote on the Senate plan, even if passage relies on Democrats. check out the post right here It would be a smart move'and not just because it would avert the potential calamity of a U.S. default.
 Here are three reasons why it would be politically savvy:

 2. The GOP is losing ground, even in its gerrymandered districts.
 The shutdown and debt-ceiling fights have sent the national opinion of Republicans to record lows, but as I reported earlier this week, that's all the more so in the gerrymandered districts that were once thought to be 'safe' seats for conservative Republicans.
 The swings are so great in these districts that Princeton professor Sam Wang, whose predictions nailed the 2012 election results, says the chance of Democrats taking over the House has risen from 13 percent before the shutdown to as high as 50 percent. cheap viagra 100mg. biaxin 500 mg. non prescription viagra